dthanh142/bc-interop/SETUP.md

 https://github.com/EvaCoop/eosjs_python/issues/4#issuecomment-433742701

 ### Account creation
-An account can be created using http://jungle.cryptolions.io/#home
+Info about creating the account and using the faucet can be found here: https://jungletestnet.io/

 ## IOTA
 Uses public node, no local node is needed.